 Students who are granted conditional admission may participate in the 396 field experience.
-However, they may not participate in a 496 field experience, register for the Residency I block classes, or participate in the Student Teaching Experience.
+They may not participate in a 496 field experience; education methods courses, admission-required education courses above the 400-level, or the Student Teaching Experience.

-If a student is admitted conditionally, they must satisfactorily meet dispositional expectations.
+Conditionally-admitted students must satisfactorily meet dispositional expectations.
 Dispositional data are gathered at two points during the semester in most education courses, and students admitted conditionally must not receive a rating of "0" (unacceptable) or an average lower than 1.5 overall (with at least 2 courses reporting).
-A score of "0" in any category or an average of lower than 1.5 indicates the student has not satisfactorily met the NSU Millicent Atkins School of Education dispositional expectations and will not be permitted to continue in the program.
+A score of "0" in any category or an average of lower than 1.5 indicates the student has not satisfactorily met the NSU Millicent Atkins School of Education dispositional expectations and may not be permitted to continue in the program.